moliver28/research-handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/_index.md

 ### Capacity Planning

-We operate a Capacity Planning rota, which switches on a fortnightly basis amongst all on-call SRES, with the schedule managed in [PagerDuty](https://gitlab.pagerduty.com/schedules#PAP8TMH).
+We operate a Capacity Planning rotation, which switches on a fortnightly basis amongst all on-call SRES, with the schedule managed in [PagerDuty](https://gitlab.pagerduty.com/schedules#PAP8TMH).
 The goal is to give ourselves the best chance of resolving impending saturation events